dsa-org/onboarding/docs/SalesProductManagerOnboarding.md

 # Sales and Product Manager Onboarding

 ## Slack
 - Download Slack and bookmark it on your Desktop and/or Laptop.
-This is our primary means off communications.
+This is our primary means of communications.
 - Download the Slack mobile app on your smart phone too.
 This is a requirement.

 ## Join our Slack Channels